Who can order an imaware™ test?

 If you are not currently eating gluten regularly (at least a few crackers worth of gluten-containing food a day), you must add gluten back into your diet for 6-8 weeks before taking the celiac disease screening test.
 Do not take this test if you are currently following a gluten-free diet, as your results will not be accurate.
 If you have an allergy to wheat or experience a severe reaction when consuming any volume of gluten, please consult with a physician first.

-Are imaware™ results as accurate as a lab-based test?
+Are imaware™ results as accurate as traditional lab test?

 Yes.
 Not only are your results as accurate as traditional lab tests, but we’re actually the first at-home small volume blood testing company to have our data and methods peer-reviewed by the scientific and medical community — which helps validate our claims and our results reports.
 Learn more about the exact science behind imaware™ tests.